RunestoneInteractive/pythonds/_sources/Trees/BinaryHeapImplementation.rst

 build an entire heap from a list of keys.
 The first method you might think of may be like the following.
 Given a list of keys, you could easily build a heap by inserting each key one at a time.
-Since you are starting with a list of one item, the list is sorted and you could use binary search to find the right position to insert the next key at a cost of approximately :math:`O(\log{n})` operations.
+Since you are starting with an empy list, it is sorted and you could use binary search to find the right position to insert the next key at a cost of approximately :math:`O(\log{n})` operations.
 However, remember that inserting an item in the middle of the list may require